Married to Medicine's Quad Webb-Lunceford Says Marriage Is in Turmoil: We Are at 'a Crossroads'

-Quad Webb-Lunceford and her husband of eight years Dr. Gregory Lunceford have hit “a crossroads” in their marriage, she says in an exclusive clip from Friday’s Married to Medicine.
+Quad Webb-Lunceford and her husband of five years Dr. Gregory Lunceford have hit “a crossroads” in their marriage, she says in an exclusive clip from Friday’s Married to Medicine.

 The couple, who wed in 2012, have been at odds this season on the hit Bravo show — Quad claiming Gregory has been able to give her physical things but unable to support her emotionally.